isomerpages/moe-westviewpri/_our-curriculum/Home Based Learning/SLS Support.md

 When emailing the SLS Helpdesk, students should include their <ins>full name</ins>, <ins>name of school</ins> and <ins>form class</ins>.

-# Self-Help for SLS login issues
+# Self-Help for SLS Login Issues

 [Click here to view](/files/Home%20Based%20Learning/pupil's%20self-help%20flowchart%20for%20sls%20login%20issues.pdf)